jllopezpino/blog/_posts/2015-12-01-overlooked-skills-data-scientists.md

 # SQL or able to query the company data

 Companies clearly prefer employees who can provide immediate results.
-And, in order to provide immediate results, a data scientists needs to be able to retrieve data from any source and wrangle it to integrate into our system.
+And, in order to provide immediate results, a data scientist needs to be able to retrieve data from any source and wrangle it to integrate into our system.

 I listed several resources that helped me become a better Data Scientists and quoted Greg Reda saying that "World of tech is built on SQL".
-That's totally true, but lean organisations are adopting non-relational databases more and more and big companies have been orchestraiting their clusters for years now.
-Depending on what kind of company you want to work for, you should
+That's true, but lean organisations are adopting non-relational databases more and more and big companies have been orchestrating their clusters for years now.

 In an early-stage startup, you will find more collaboration and communication between departments which will certainly improve the production of most data scientists.
 In exchange, the organisation will benefit from defining realistic and relevant data science project since the beginning.

-Data science is an interdisciplinary field by definition and you can become the well-rounded data scientist that every company wants to hire.
+Since data science is an interdisciplinary field by definition, You should be comfortable with whatever data storage solutions the company has chosen to become the well-rounded data scientist that every company wants to keep.

 # Design good experiments